-When a webpage links out to other pages, the number of links on that page are divided equally, and all share an equal portion of the points.
+When a webpage links out to other pages, the links on that page are divided equally, and all share an equal portion of the points.

 Transferring Equality with Internal Linking

-Internally linking relevant and related articles can signal to Google which pages they should focus on.
-This signal is strengthened by including relevant anchor text on those links.
+Internally linking relevant and related articles can signal to Google which web pages they should focus on.
+This probability distribution signal is strengthened optimzing for the first link rule, and by including relevant anchor text on those internal links.

 When Nofollow Is Essential

-Adding NoFollow tags was a method to conserve and sculpt PageRank, but since those days, Google has found ways around that.
+Adding NoFollow tags was a method to conserve and sculpt the PageRank algorithm, but since those days, Google has found ways around that.
 Still, NoFollow is necessary for specific types of links: